mindlab-tees/templates/poster/_extensions/poster/typst-template.typ

   // DEFAULTS
   // ========
-  // For 3-column posters, these are generally good defaults.
-  // Tested on 36in x 24in, 48in x 36in, and 36in x 48in posters.
-  // For 2-column posters, you may need to tweak these values.
-  // See ./examples/example_2_column_18_24.typ for an example.

   // Any keywords or index terms that you want to highlight at the beginning.
   keywords: (),